ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

    - User's machine should have online connectivity access to the JFrog artifactory repository, where the application binaries are available.
    - User, machine, center mapping and all other required table and data setup should exists in MOSIP kernel database along with the profile configuration in LDAP server.
-   - All master data should be loaded at MOSIP kernel database.
+   - All master data should be loaded at MOSIP kernel database [Refer MOISP document](https://github.com/mosip/mosip/wiki/Getting-Started#7-configuring-mosip-).
    - If TPM enabled, logged in user to windows machine should have permission to get the public key from TPM device.
    - The initial DB embedded with the setup process, should contains all the required tables along with the data for few tables.
    - Through sync process the data would be updated into the local database from server.